natcap/invest.users-guide/source/aesthetic_quality.rst

 Creating a run of the model
 ---------------------------

-The following example of setting up the Aesthetic Quality model uses the sample data and folder structure supplied with the InVEST installation package (see the :ref:`ae-data-needs` section for a more complete description of the data).
+The following example of setting up the Scenic Quality model uses the sample data and folder structure supplied with the InVEST installation package (see the :ref:`ae-data-needs` section for a more complete description of the data).
 These instructions only provide a guideline on how to specify to ArcGIS the various types of data needed and does not represent any site-specific model parameters.
 Users might choose different input parameters and/or have location-specific data to use in place of the sample data.

 1. Click the plus symbol next to the InVEST toolbox.